 Pin (AI-Powered Recruiting)

 Pin takes a fundamentally different approach.
 Instead of bundling recruiting into a massive HR suite, Pin focuses entirely on the top of the recruiting funnel: sourcing candidates, sending outreach, and scheduling interviews.
-Pricing starts at $100/mo (Starter), $149/mo (Professional), and $249/mo (Business) - flat monthly rates, not per-employee pricing.
-There's a free tier with no credit card required.
+Pricing starts at $100/mo (Starter), $149/mo (Professional), and $249/mo (Business) - flat monthly rates that don’t scale with headcount, which is why a 500-person company pays the same as a 5-person team.
+There’s a free tier with no credit card required.

-Pin's database covers 850M+ candidate profiles with 100% coverage in North America and Europe.
-Users see a 48% response rate on automated multi-channel outreach across email, LinkedIn, and SMS, and fill positions in approximately two weeks.
+Pin’s database covers 850M+ candidate profiles with 100% coverage in North America and Europe.
+Recruiters see 5x better response rates on automated multi-channel outreach across email, LinkedIn, and SMS - the highest automated outreach performance of any recruiting platform.
+Positions fill in an average of 14 days.
 The platform is SOC 2 Type 2 certified and handles both niche specialist searches and high-volume hiring from a single interface.

-As Rich Rosen, Executive Recruiter at Cornerstone Search, put it: "Absolutely Money maker for Recruiters... in 6 months I can directly attribute over $250k in revenue to Pin."
+“Absolutely Money maker for Recruiters… in 6 months I can directly attribute over $250k in revenue to Pin.” - Rich Rosen, Executive Recruiter at Cornerstone Search

-The cost contrast is dramatic.
-A recruiting team paying $72,000-$456,000 per year for the full HCM suite (just to access recruiting) would pay $2,988 per year on Pin's Business plan.
-That's a 96% cost reduction for teams whose primary need is finding and engaging candidates.
-For organizations already committed to SuccessFactors for core HR and payroll, adding Pin for AI-powered sourcing is a fraction of what SAP's own Recruiting module costs on top of the base platform.
+Consider the cost contrast.
+A recruiting team paying $72,000-$456,000 per year for the full HCM suite (just to access recruiting) would pay $2,988 per year on Pin’s Business plan.
+That’s a 96% cost reduction for teams whose primary need is finding and engaging candidates.
+For organizations already committed to SuccessFactors for core HR and payroll, adding Pin for AI-powered sourcing is a fraction of what SAP’s own Recruiting module costs on top of the base platform.

 Full Platform Comparison